ITR for Year 3 BMSc

 The email messages do NOT indicate which is your First Choice and which is your Second Choice.

-DO NOT ask the BMSUE Coordinators or the Academic Counselling Office to confirm that you ITR was submitted and what you submitted as your choices.
+DO NOT ask the BMSUE Coordinators or the Academic Advising Office to confirm that you ITR was submitted and what you submitted as your choices.

-What if you are not eligible for both your First and Second Choices?
+What Happens if you're not Eligible for your First or Second Choice

-If both your First and Second Choices are BMSc but you are not eligible for the modules you have selected for these choices, then we will look at every Double Major combination within the BMSc program to see if there is something within BMSc for which you are eligible AND would give you good/decent access to the courses that you wish to take next fall/winter (your ITR choices inform us of what courses you want to take).
-Many students think that you will be assigned to an Honours Specialization in IMS but this is not the case.
-Double Majors provide better access to the courses that students have indicated they want to take (via their First and Second ITR choices).
-Students will not be considered for alternative Honours Specialization modules in Year 3 BMSc unless they request these modules during ITR.
+If both your First and Second Choices are BMSc but you are not eligible for the modules you have selected for these choices, then we will look at every Double Major combination within the BMSc program to see if there is something within BMSc for which you are eligible.

-Example: if you request an Honors Specialization in Physiology as your First Choice and an Honors Specialization in Microbiology and Immunology as your Second Choice but do not get admitted to either of them for Year 3, then:
+Example: if you request an Honours Specialization in Physiology as your First Choice and an Honours Specialization in Microbiology and Immunology as your Second Choice but do not get admitted to either of them for Year 3, then:

-• you will be admitted to a BMSc (Honors) degree with a Major in Physiology + a Major in Microbiology and Immunology (if you are eligible for this set of Double Majors)
+• you will be admitted to the BMSc (Honours) degree with the Major in Physiology + the Major in Microbiology and Immunology if you are eligible for these Double Majors because these Double Majors give you good access to the 3000-level Physiology and Microbiology and Immunology courses.

 If you are NOT eligible for Year 3 BMSc, then:

-• you will be adjudicated into a BSc degree for Year 3, often with one basic medical science Major + a Major in Biology
+• you will be adjudicated into a BSc degree for Year 3, often with the Major in Medical Sciences + a Major in Biology.

-• you can submit a request to the Academic Counselling Office in NCB 280 to tweak your module(s) within Year 3 BSc after the adjudication period in May but before online registration begins for Fall/Winter courses.
-The Academic Counselling Office will not revise your modules if you have priority access to the courses in which you wish to register based on the modules assigned during the adjudication period (e.g., Major in Biology provides priority access to the same courses as Honours Specialization in Biology).
-The Academic Counselling will not permit you to change a basic medical science Major (e.g., Major in Medical Sciences) to a different basic medical science Major (e.g., Major in Physiology) for Year 3.
+• you can submit a request to the Academic Advising Office in NCB 280 to tweak your module(s) within Year 3 BSc later in June/early July.
+The Academic Advising Office will not revise your modules if you have priority access to the courses in which you wish to register based on the modules assigned during the adjudication period (e.g., Major in Biology provides priority access to the same courses as Honours Specialization in Biology).
+The Academic Advising Office will not permit you to change a basic medical science Major (e.g., Major in Medical Sciences) to a different basic medical science Major (e.g., Major in Physiology) for Year 3.

 • you will not be permitted, however, to apply to the BMSc program again in the future unless you submit an Appeal for Year 4 BMSc immediately after Year 2 and your appeal is granted.